Jack-himlo/OOP-assessment/README.md

 | customer_type_maker | Customer Class inst | {'id':7,'first_name':str, 'last_name':str, 'account_type':str}| Customer Object(1) | inst |
 | load_data| None | file name i.e. videos or customers | None| inst |
 | run_the_store | str | None |Thank you, please come again!| inst |

+> `load_data` should build the dictionaries of Video.videos and Customer.customers with the proper information from the correct csv file upon an instance of the Store class.